MileHacker Logo

 • Comfortable walking shoes for exploring Las Olas Boulevard and the Riverwalk.

-• A beach chair or lightweight blanket for public beach enjoyment.
+• A beach chair or not heavy blanket for public beach enjoyment.

 • Printed or offline maps of attractions in case of limited phone signal.